almazgimaev/sly-blog-multi-image-annotation-/README.md

 Instead of manually labeling large datasets, it will be more efficient to prepare a smaller, yet more suitable and diverse set of data from different perspectives.

+🚀 Such datasets enable learning algorithms to better comprehend and generalize visual data, as well as **identify specific object features**, leading to improved **recognition accuracy**.

+🚀 Training models on annotated images from multiple viewpoints allows them to **handle real-life scenarios** with diverse object placements and orientations.

+🚀 **Reduce the amount of time and money** used to create the needed annotations for training images.
+Multiview annotations only requires a few pictures to be hand labeled in order to automatically label hundreds more.

+🚀 Multi-view annotation approach significantly outperforms state-of-the-art labeling methods.

 # Choosing the Right Annotation Tools

 🌟 **Supervisely's advanced labeling tool** offers a groundbreaking feature that allows you to **group images based on a common tag**.